davidalvarezdlt/skeltorch/docs/main/first-steps.md

 **Train Pipeline**

-In order to use the default ``train`` pipeline of Skeltorch, you will need to implement the function ``step_train()``.
+To use the default ``train`` pipeline of Skeltorch, you will need to implement the function ``step_train()``.
 This function receives the data of one iteration of the loader and returns the loss after being propagated through the model.

 You will also have to initialize your model and optimizer implementing ``init_model()`` and ``init_optimizer()`` respectively.
 Both of them must be